feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 Private IPs are useful for communicating data on the Linode network, i.e. Linode to Linode.
 This is handy if you have multiple Linodes (say, one for your web server and one for your database).
 Private network traffic is more secure (only other Linode customers can see it, vs. the whole internet), faster (the traffic never has to leave the datacenter if both Linodes are in the same datacenter), and free (doesn't count towards your monthly bandwidth quota).

-I currently put my database server on it's own Linode, so that I can scale it independently of my frontend servers and debug performance issues easier since the systems are isolated.
+I currently put my database server on its own Linode, so that I can scale it independently of my frontend servers and debug performance issues easier since the systems are isolated.
 This hasn't been super-handy yet, but if one of my sites gets a huge traffic rush, I bet it will be immensely useful.

 It's easy to set up.
 On the Remote Access tab, click Add a Private IP.